Jordan's housing market still struggling

 One factor that limits Jordanians buying homes is high mortgage rates.
-Arab Bank, Jordan's largest regional bank, charges a lending rate of 7.5% per annum.
-Yet loans to the construction industry have been rising.
-In April 2018, the total amount of credit to construction rose by 8.76% to JOD 6.74 billion (US$ 9.51 billion) over the same period last year, a sharp slowdown from the prior year's 8.8% growth and the lowest y-o-y increase in 16 years, based on the figures from the Central Bank of Jordan.
+Arab Bank, Jordan's largest regional bank, charges lending rates ranging from 7.2% to 8.9% per annum.
+Unsurprisingly, loans to the construction industry have been slowing.
+In May 2019, the total amount of credit to construction rose by a meager 0.6% to JOD 6.82 billion (US$ 9.61 billion) over the same period last year, a sharp slowdown from the prior year's 8.8% growth and the lowest y-o-y increase in 16 years, based on the figures from the Central Bank of Jordan.

 Foreigners are allowed to buy property in Jordan, provided Jordan and the buyer's country of residence have a reciprocal relationship, and that the approval of the Cabinet (Council of Ministers) is obtained.
 Foreigners can only sell the property five years after acquisition.
 Most properties for rent and for sale can be found in Amman, Jordan's capital city.